tshafer/debugbar.dev/source/_docs/02-install.md

 ```

 Note that if you changed the route prefix in your configuration, you'll need to update the url in the script tag.

+## Restrictions

+Currently, the debugbar only support backend running a single process.
+For example with Puma, you must run in "single mode" (default) and not "cluster mode"!
+Make sure `WEB_CONCURRENCY` is not set or set to `0`.